s-pearce/glider-utilities/README.md

 glider-utilities
 ================

-A set of python utilities for working with Slocum Glider data and operation
+A set of python utilities for working with Slocum Glider data, operations, and similar.